OpenSecuritySummit/oss2018/content/tracks/Owasp-Devslop/extending-crs3-pixi-circleci-pipeline.md

 ## Why

- - The more tests, the better :) <br />
+ - The more tests, the better :)
  - Testing the coverage of OWASP ModSecurity Core Rule Set
  - Proof of concept application tests of the known vulnerabilities in Pixi

 ## What

-We want to cover the attack of the known vulnerabilities in Pixi with the application tests and see if OWASP ModSecurity Core Rule Set 3 catches them!
+We want to cover the attacks of the known vulnerabilities in Pixi with the application tests and see if OWASP ModSecurity Core Rule Set 3 catches them!

 ## Outcomes